dint-dev/cryptography/cryptography/README.md

     * We don't have implementations of these in pure Dart.
 * [X25519](https://pub.dev/documentation/cryptography/latest/cryptography/X25519-class.html) (
   curve25519 Diffie-Hellman)
-    * Throughput of the pure Dart implementation is around 1000 key agreements per second (in VM).

 ### Key derivation / password hashing algorithms